nlfiedler/akashita/README.md

 There are virtual machine definitions, managed using [Vagrant](https://www.vagrantup.com) and provisioned using [Fabric](http://www.fabfile.org), that are available for building and testing on [FreeBSD](https://www.freebsd.org) and [Ubuntu](http://www.ubuntu.com).
 These are found in the `vagrant` directory.

 ## Usage

-### AWS Configuration

-The Amazon Web Services credentials and region will need to be configured, as described at [AWS SDK for Go](https://aws.amazon.com/sdk-for-go/), under **Getting Started**.
-This is typically done by putting the credentials in `~/.aws/credentials` and setting the region in the `AWS_REGION` environment variable.
-Alternatively, these can be set in the akashita configuration file (see `docs/example.config`).

 ### Deploying